lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 })
 ```
 \begin{center}
-Testing the navbar behavior for all value of authenticated.
+Testing the navbar behavior for all values of authenticated.
 \end{center}

 The only thing that changes based on the value of `authenticated` is the button text.
 Since the `default` value is `false`, we don't need to pass it as in `props` in the second test.